Report: Papadopoulos, Not Dossier, Sparked Russia Investigation

 The hacking and the revelation that a member of the Trump campaign may have had inside information about it were driving factors that led the F.B.I. to open an investigation in July 2016 into Russia’s attempts to disrupt the election and whether any of President Trump’s associates conspired.

 Together with more information about the Trump/Russia connection from the British and Dutch governments, plus a suspicious trip to Moscow by Trump adviser Carter Page, the FBI decided it had enough to open an investigation, which it kept quiet throughout the election — too quiet, Democrats charge.
-The probe eventually developed into the ongoing effort headed by Special Counsel Robert Mueller.
+The probe eventually developed into the ongoing effort headed by special counsel Robert Mueller.
 Papadopoulos’s indictment, for lying to the FBI, was seen as a particularly worrying sign for the Trump administration because of his direct involvement with Russians who had offered the campaign the dirt on Clinton in the form of hacked emails.

 The timing of Papadopoulos’s ill-fated remarks at the London bar are key.
-In an effort to discredit the Russia investigation, Republican commentators have been pushing the notion that the FBI began its inquiry on the basis of the now-infamous “Steele Dossier”, the document put together by ex-British spy Christopher Steele, which alleged that Russia interfered in the election and had possible “kompromat” on President Trump.
-Republications claim that the dossier is full of misinformation, and that, since the Democratic National Committee paid the firm that employed Steele, the document — and thus Mueller’s investigation — was tainted from the start
+In an effort to discredit the Russia investigation, Republican commentators have been pushing the notion that the FBI began its inquiry on the basis of the now-infamous “Steele Dossier,” the document put together by ex–British spy Christopher Steele, which alleged that Russia interfered in the election and had possible “kompromat” on President Trump.
+Republicans claim that the dossier is full of misinformation, and that, since the Democratic National Committee paid the firm that employed Steele, the document — and thus Mueller’s investigation — was tainted from the start

 But the Times article makes it clear that it was Papadopoulos, not Steele, who drove the investigation, at least in the beginning.
 This blows up an important line of attack for Republicans looking to tar Mueller — though undoubtedly they’ll find other ways to do it.

 The Times article also provides more detail about the labryinthine path through which Papadopoulos attempted to set up a meeting between Trump and Vladimir Putin.
-And it puts a lie to the notion, advanced by the Trump team, that the previously inexperienced Papadopoulos was an inconsequential figure on the campaign, or “coffee boy,” in the words of ex-adviser Michael Caputo.
+And it puts to bed the notion, advanced by the Trump team, that the previously inexperienced Papadopoulos was an inconsequential figure on the campaign, or a “coffee boy,” in the words of ex-adviser Michael Caputo.
 Papadopoulos was actually a mainstay among the ragtag group of advisers that helped propel Trump to the Republican nomination.
 And he helped edit Trump’s first major foreign-policy speech, in April of 2016, in which the president expressed his wish for warmer relations with Russia.